owzzz/html5_bootstrap/README.md

 #### Image optimisation dependencies

 To run optimisations over images we use imagemagik, to install we need to use brew.
-If you do not have brew installed you;ll need to get that
+If you do not have brew installed you'll need to go ahead and get that setup.

 ```
 ruby -e "$(curl -fsSL https://raw.github.com/Homebrew/homebrew/go/install)"